-\textbf{C3) Feasibility Analysis Across Technologies:} We characterize the feasible regions in which a given number of qubits can be teleported while satisfying target fidelity and reliability constraints, and assess how these regions depend on the underlying quantum-memory technology, i.e., \gls{NV}-based centers or trapped ions, and the transmission medium, i.e., optical fiber or terrestrial \gls{FSO}.
+\textbf{C3) Feasibility Analysis Across Technologies:} We characterize the feasible operating regions in which a given number of qubits can be teleported while satisfying target fidelity and reliability constraints, and we assess how these regions depend on the quantum-memory technology, i.e., \gls{NV}-based centers or trapped ions, and on the transmission medium, i.e., optical fiber or terrestrial \gls{FSO}.

 \textbf{Paper Outline.} Section~\ref{sec:background} reviews the fundamentals of \gls{QN}.
 Section~\ref{sec:system_model} presents the system model.
 Section~\ref{sec:model} introduces the \gls{QApp}-level \emph{reliability} formulation.
 Section~\ref{sec:experimental_setup} describes the simulation setup.
 Section~\ref{sec:results} discusses the results, and Section~\ref{sec:conclusions} concludes the paper.